JosephLai241/URS/.github/STYLE_GUIDE.md

 something = one_thing if a_condition != None else another_thing
 ```

-Each item in a list should be on its own line:
+Each item in a list should be on its own line.
+The closing bracket should be at the same indent as the variable:

 ```python
 titles = [